FireGuardProject/Fireguard-Microservices/README.md

     "detail": "Not Found"
 }
 ```
 That's because the url is not correct.
-Use the IP and port provided when you want to run one of the APIs:
+The picture below shows where you will find your own IP and port after running the line above.

 ![alt text](images/ipandport.png)

+Use this IP and port when you want to run one of the APIs.
 We have 5 different APIs you can try out!
 But first you need a bearer token!

 ### Authentication API
 Our API uses token-based authentication.
 To obtain a token, you must use the /api/token endpoint.
 We would recommend you to use Postman for this.
 In Postman send a 'POST' request to the endpoint: